Keep in mind that new tanks are coming out on a daily basis and this guide will be updated regularly.

 need to switch glass to use the RBA section

-This is a very simple designed sub-ohm tank that delivers plenty of air flow for good vapor production as well as good flavor.
+This is a very simple designed sub-ohm tank that delivers plenty of air flow for good vapor production but was designed for max flavor.

 - The coil pack / coil heads for this tank are widely available and relatively inexpensive.